OneForFreedom/Framework/JOURNAL.md

 - Made the bottom!
 - Made all the ports on each side - God this took the longest
 - Added power button.
-- Coloured some bits and bobs in.
+- Coloured some more bits and bobs in.

 - Redid all the ports because my pc bsod'd and I lost all the work I didn't save.